RonB/angular-oboe/README.md

 * error handling
 * test code
 * documentation
-* talk to Jim Higson about several issues
+* ability to add params to the xhr request
-* everything I didn't think of yet
+* create more examples
-* create better examples
+* talk to Jim Higson about some issues

 Contributers to the project are very welcome!